edemko/eexprs/c/README.md

 ./build.sh
 ```

-The source is compliant C99, but the build script assumes gcc.
+The source is standard C11, but the build script uses `gcc` because that's what I personally use.
 It's not hard to edit the script as-needed.

 The only build artifact is `bin/eexpr2json`, which takes an input file,